liem1996/Third-JS-Challenges/CompleteInput/README.md

 - [ ] Find A Partner
 - [ ] Only one of you can read the following instructions.
-- [ ] fetch data from the api provided.
-- [ ] Every time the user press a character show him suggested results based on the character he inserted.
-- [ ] Pressed Character will be highlighted with the hl class
+- [ ] Look at the following gif and create short spesifcation for an application that match the functionality presented.

 ---